NourozR/Stock-Price-Prediction-LSTM/README.md

 Stock traders mainly use three indicators for prediction: OHLC average (average of Open, High, Low and Closing Prices), HLC average (average of High, Low and Closing Prices) and Closing price, In this project, OHLC average has been used.
 # Data Pre-processing:
 After converting the dataset into OHLC average, it becomes one column data.
 This has been converted into two column time series data, 1st column consisting stock price of time t, and second column of time t+1.
 All values have been normalized between 0 and 1.
+# Model:
+Two sequential LSTM layers with Sigmoid activation and one dense layer are used to build the RNN model using Keras.
 # Version:
 Python 2.7
 Latest versions of all libraries including deep learning library Keras and Tensorflow.